Language Integrated Query

-Architecture of LINQ in the .NET Framework
+Architecture

-Standard Query Operator API
+Standard query operator API

 In what follows, the descriptions of the operators are based on the application of working with collections.
 Many of the operators take other functions as arguments.
 These functions may be supplied in the form of a named method or anonymous function.

 The set of query operators defined by LINQ is exposed to the user as the Standard Query Operator (SQO) API.
 The query operators supported by the API are: